 and can be hung from any door, tree or railing.
 They work your core into that six-pack wonder that you always wanted, and builds you up from top to toe.
 Resistance Bands really work through your whole body, and once you get the ‘hang’ of it, you will start preaching to your fellow travellers too – as this was a turnaround for me.
 They are so light-weight that they have become a constant travel companion.
 Are you converted yet?
 Try them – you will be!

 Last – but definitely not least – use whatever opportunity you have to move.
 Take the stairs, walk whenever you can, and make a point of letting people know that you are an active person.
 That will have you making fitness minded friends – and two is always safer especially in new places.
-Enjoy your exercise opportunities, and make the most of wherever you are to keep that fitness levels going.
-That is after all what keeps you sane – and how you are able to Feel, Be and Do Good!

 Recommended and Related: